DRYING EQUIPMENT SPECIALISTS

 It can be costly and time consuming to replace or repair damaged equipment in a data centre or server room.
 The downtime can also cause many inconveniences, such as loss of revenue, customer complaints, missed deadlines and more.

 Refrigerant dehumidifiers are ideal for controlling the humidity in server rooms and data centres.
 They are so suited to the application because of the way that they operate.
-Refrigerant dehumidifiers draw humid air in through vents.
+These compressor units draw humid air in through vents.
 As the air moves through the unit, it passes refrigerated coils, and it is cooled to below its dew point.
 As this happens, the moisture within the air condensates against the coils, and the water droplets drip into a collection point.
 This deposit of water can then drain away through plumbing or to a safe area.

-Refrigerant dehumidifiers are more effective for data centres and server rooms because they do not create as much heat during operation as alternative solutions.
+Refrigerant industrial dehumidifiers are more effective for data centres and server rooms because they do not create as much heat during operation as alternative solutions.
 This is important because it means that controlling the humidity does not affect the temperature levels at the same time - putting more strain on the air conditioning systems, therefore creating more moisture.